dyfet/busuto/FEATURES.md

 Some output helpers I commonly use as well providing simple logging support.

+## networks.hpp

+Animates the network interfaces list into a stl compatible container and provides helper functions for finding what network interface an address belongs to or to find interfaces for binding to subnets.

 ## print.hpp

 Performs print formatting, including output to existing streams such as output